An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 To modify an element you may either

-call the put procedure method, or use
+call the put procedure method, or use the

-withPut function method.
+withPut function dot method.

-Its size is specified when it is created, along with the single value to which each element is initialised.
+An array's size is specified when it is created, along with the single value to which each element is initialised.

 It is not possible to append further elements to an array, but you can convert an array to a list using method asList and then extend or reduce the list.